LassoSoft/LassoGuide/lasso_guide_source/api/lcapi-types.rst

       lasso_typeAllocTag(token, &mem, file_write);
       lasso_typeAddMember(token, file, "write", mem);

-   But to avoid the repative nature of this, the LCAPIFile.cpp file defines a macro named ``ADD_TAG`` to do the work as seen on lines 300-309:
+   But to avoid the repetitive nature of this, the :file:`LCAPIFile.cpp` file defines a macro named ``ADD_TAG`` to do the work as seen on lines 300-309:

    .. code-block:: c++